-- The Promotion and Education Committee helps host an Ag in the Classroom essay contest for fourth and fifth grade students.
-Students are asked to write about an essay about a Wisconsin agriculture-related topic.
+- The Promotion and Education Committee helps host an Ag in the Classroom essay contest for fourth- and fifth-grade students.
+Students are asked to write an essay about a Wisconsin agriculture-related topic.
 Finalists are selected from each of the nine Wisconsin Farm Bureau districts with one of the finalists being selected as the state winner.

 - The Children’s Agriculture Book Series is an ongoing effort by the Promotion and Education Committee to promote books that accurately portray modern agriculture to elementary-age children.

 To learn more, visit the Wisconsin Ag in the Classroom website

 2018 Agriculture Education and Promotion Development Award